enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 Note key is omitted because it is the default id for CRUD routes.

+This one command generates seven files listed below that handle the requests to a range of HTTP requests.

 **Files**
   * API data routes
     * /app/api/links.mjs